About David Wiener

 David’s passion for photography emerged back in the 70’s when at 16 he was one of the youngest professional photographers in America, shooting the exciting worlds of Formula One, Indy, The Americas Cup, and the US Open.
 Creating art in various mediums, his highly acclaimed work has been featured in Time-Life Books, Fortune Magazine, Forbes, Newsweek, Yachting, Motor Trend, Robb Report, Maxim and many more international journals.
 Combining his love of photography with his passion for high-tech design, David has launched a series of limited edition prints he describes as Photographic Constructs exposing the viewer to new ways of seeing technology, architecture, nature and many other subjects through a unique and creative lens.

-David Wiener’s creations are in the private collections of Jean Todt, Michael Schumacher, Kimi Räikkönen, Sanjay Dutt, Alan Parsons, Pat Metheny, Ferrari SpA, the Mandarin Oriental, Starbucks, the Gap, Old Navy, Disney, Underwriters Laboratories, Avasis Technology and many others.
+David Wiener’s creations are in the private collections of Jean Todt, Michael Schumacher, Kimi Räikkönen, Sanjay Dutt, Alan Parsons, Pat Metheny, Ferrari SpA, the Mandarin Oriental, Porsche, Starbucks, the Gap, Old Navy, Disney, Underwriters Laboratories, Avasis Technology and many others.

 David works from studios in Park City, Utah and Cape Cod, Massachusetts.
 When not working, he is active in all things that inspire his work: skiing, saltwater fly fishing, playing guitar, bird hunting, racing cars, and mountain biking.